CliMA/ClimaDiagnostics.jl/docs/src/writers.md

 `NetCDFWriter` appends to existing files and create new ones if they do not exist.
 The `NetCDFWriter` does not overwrite existing data and will error out if existing data is inconsistent with the new one.

+`NetCDFWriter`s take as one of the inputs the desired number of points along each of the dimensions.
+For the horizontal dimensions, points are sampled linearly.
+For the vertical dimension, the behavior can be customized by passing the `z_sampling_method` variable.
+When `z_sampling_method = ClimaDiagnostics.Writers.LevelMethod()`, points evaluated on the grid levels (and the provided number of points ignored), when `z_sampling_method = ClimaDiagnostics.Writers.FakePressureLevelMethod()`, points are sampled uniformly in simplified hydrostatic atmospheric model.

 The output in the `NetCDFWriter` roughly follows the CF conventions.